1-minute Summary

 Now in “SEO Architecture & Writing” (SAW), the Writing includes any website content, not merely text.
 This brief history of the underlying tech explains:

-• The Multitask (and multimedia) Unified Model (MUM), introduced in 2021, leverages advancements in large language models (LLMs) and AI to understand the relationships between different types of information, not just text.
-MUM builds upon Google’s earlier work with the Knowledge Graph (Introducing the Knowledge Graph: things, not strings, 2012), which aimed to relate real-world Entities with one another, like humans do.
-MUM and later LLMs required the increased processing power provided by graphical CPUs (called GPUs, with “TensorFlow” architecture), making Nvidia a trillion dollar titan.
+• The Multitask (and multimedia) Unified Model (MUM), which Google introduced in 2021, leverages advancements in Large Language Models (LLMs) and other AI to understand the relationships between different modes of information, not merely text.
+MUM builds upon Google’s earlier work with the Knowledge Graph (see Introducing the Knowledge Graph: things, not strings, 2012).
+This Knowledge Graph (or Vault) relates real-world Entities with one another, like humans do.
+MUM and later LLMs required the increased processing power provided by graphical CPUs (called GPUs, with “TensorFlow” architecture), rocketing Nvidia to top 3 world market cap.

 By roughly mid-2022, SEO firms should have pivoted from keyword-based to Entity-based strategies.
-However, years of huge investments in keyword tools and procedures continue to motivate most SEO firms and tool suites to sell obsolete solutions.
+However, years of huge investments in keyword tools and procedures incentivize most SEO firms and tool suites to sell obsolete solutions.
+With most news for sale these days, even venerable publishers avoid explaining this, so that they don’t anger their big advertisers.

-Now: Uniting Entity and LLM Models to Replace Experts
+Now: Uniting Entity and LLM Models to Replace Managers

 The Future: The Durability of Entity Classifications

-Chats with LLMs, like those linked below, point out that such Entity databases as knowledge graphs may change substantially.
-However, though LLM’s algorithms and pre-trained databases will change, Entities refer to enduring things in the real world (shoes, Tolstoy, lavender, anything) as well as abstract yet enduring concepts like democracy, expensive, brilliant, zero, and evolution.
-So, except in new and highly specialized fields for which Entity classification is not yet established, websites’ Entity structure can be designed now to endure for many years.
+Chats with LLMs, like those linked below, point out that Entity databases such as knowledge graphs may change substantially.
+However, though they and LLM’s algorithms and pre-trained databases will change, Entities refer to enduring things in the real world (shoes, Tolstoy, lavender) as well as to abstract enduring concepts, like democracy, expensive, brilliant, zero, and evolution.
+Therefore, except in new and highly specialized fields for which Entity classification is not yet established, websites’ Entity structure can be designed now to endure in perpetuity.

-In July 2024, top LLMs agreed with the SEO durability thesis of this blog post.
-They point out the importance of separate tech SEO–good SEO firms have long known that a sound technical SEO foundation must precede all subsequent content optimization.
-The LLMs also emphasize that keywording remains important; however, now SEO firms should use Entity research tools that first ascertain a business’s knowledge graph and then organize keyword clusters under each main Entity (offering and market segment).
-SEO GPTs can then produce market-focussed, keyworded content at 50x human speed.
-For details, see this ChatGPT thread (start about half way down, though the first half elucidates core tech) and Gemini’s (Claude 3 reiterated those two).
+In July 2024, top LLMs agreed with the SEO durability thesis of this blog post, adding the crucial caveat that sites’ technical SEO foundations remains outside LLM provenance.
+Good, honest SEO firms have long known that a sound technical SEO must precede all subsequent content optimization.
+The LLMs also emphasize that keywording remains important; however, now SEO firms should use Entity research tools that first ascertain a business’s knowledge graph of offerings and market segments.
+Then such tools or else LLMs quickly generate keyword clusters under each main Entity, so that SEO GPTs produce market-focussed, keyworded content at 20x human speed.
+For details, see this ChatGPT discussion (about half way down, though the first half elucidates core tech) and Gemini’s synopsis (the Claude LLM echoed those two).

-Details for Data Scientist: Some firms are now pioneering the use of LLMs to make entirely new structured knowledge graphs, but any new graph will still refer to the same real world that a website does.
+Details for data scientist only: Some firms are now pioneering the use of LLMs to make entirely new structured knowledge graphs, but those would still refer to the same real world that websites and current search engines do.
 For more about this, see Neo4j Finds the Vector for Graph-LLM Integration and Unifying LLMs & Knowledge Graphs for GenAI: Use Cases & Best Practices

 Is “GEO” Mostly Marketing Spin?

 Now some SEO firms use the term “Generative Engine Optimization” (GEO) to attract clients.
 However, GEO entails what good SEO firms have done for many years.
-Indeed, the neural net connections implicit in both LLMs and search engines’ knowledge graphs mirror such PageRank-like connections as interlinking, reviews, mentions, conversion rates, subsequent off-site actions, and other measures of helpfulness and legitimacy.
-So the SEO-CRO approach explained in this post encompasses “GEO.”
+Indeed, the neural net connections implicit in both LLMs and search engines’ knowledge graphs mirror such PageRank-like connections as interlinking, reviews, mentions, conversion rates, subsequent off-site actions, and other measures of website helpfulness and legitimacy.
+So both old-school SEO and the current SEO-CRO approach explained in this post encompass “GEO.”

-One potential new SEO tactic emerges from the possibility that a user’s interactions with an LLM could be incorporated into future updates to the core pre-trained database.
+One potential new SEO tactic emerges from the possibility that a user’s interactions with an LLM could be incorporated into future updates to the LLM’s core pre-trained database.
 [They aren’t incorporated between updates–a problem which RAG aims to reduce.)
-For instance, if an LLM user frequently mentions a website that allows filtering features of door locks, later the LLM might provide that website to anyone asking about what kind of lock to buy.
-Such strenuous manipulation would likely prove futile because a single user or group of users is a spit in the ocean of LLMs’s vast data updates.
-Still, this tactic is worth future investigation.
+For instance, if an LLM user frequently mentions a website that provides a filtered search for door locks, the LLM subsequently might provide that website to anyone asking about what kind of lock to buy.
+Such strenuous manipulation would likely prove futile because a single user or group of users is a spit in the ocean of LLMs’s vast data.
+Still, this tactic is worth annual investigation.

 Sources and Credits

-DISC’s 3-part series on AI/LLMs (17-minute read time) or equivalent knowledge helps comprehend this post.
+DISC’s 17-minute, 3-part blog series on AI/LLMs, or equivalent knowledge, helps comprehend this post and plan your firm’s profit.